NTLM Reflection Attack? Not for Preempt Customers

 - Privileged machines with spooler service enabled – When the spooler service is enabled, attackers can relay NTLM sessions without any user interaction.
 When machines are privileged (e.g., domain controllers), this makes NTLM relay especially lethal to organizations.
 We will also be presenting on how Preempt customers can be protected against this misconfiguration in an upcoming blog post.

-Finally, NTLM protocol is weak and has many issues (some of which simply cannot be resolved).
+Finally, the NTLM protocol is weak and has many issues (some of which simply cannot be resolved).
 Preempt allows IT teams to monitor all NTLM traffic and generate reports on the NTLM usage in the network.
 By being able to monitor the traffic, they can gradually reduce NTLM usage over time.

 If you have questions about this vulnerability and how Preempt can help, please contact us at firstname.lastname@example.org.